jijirae/thesecondopinion/docs/how-to.md

 ## Frequently Asked Questions

 #### *"When should I use \[Scanner\]?*"
 You can use them in any order you like.
-I recommend doing HitmanPro first, then KVRT, then ESET Online Scanner.

 #### *"Why should I download from you, I can just download all of these for free!"*
 Well yeah, that's why I provided download links in the ["What is TSO?"](/what-is.html) page.
 I only compiled these tools because I'd rather have them stored in a place where I can easily find them, than having to download them all one-by-one.